 In February 2014, the NH Attorney General advised the Department of Health and Human Services to NOT begin issuing ID cards until an ATC opens.
 This means that patients could be without any legal protection for another year and a half or more.

-Fortunately, the NH House has passed a bill in 2014 that would allow patients to cultivate up to two mature plants.
-HB 1622, which passed the House 227-73, would also result in ID cards being issued this summer as originally scheduled.
-Please click here to send your senator a message in support of HB 1622.
+The NH House passed a bill in 2014 that would allow patients to cultivate up to two mature plants.
+HB 1622 passed the House 227-73 (76% support), but the Senate sent it to a meaningless "interim study."
 Read more »